-This week Pastor Kate Hillis began a new sermon series titled “Defying Gravity: Breaking Free From a Culture of More,” which will focus on stewardship.
-The four-message series will continue through November, culminating on our Commitment Sunday worship experience on Nov.
-26. In “Discovering Gravity,” the kickoff message in the series, Pastor Kate examines why our “stuff” has such a strong hold on us.
+Pastor Kate Hillis presented a sermon series titled “Defying Gravity: Breaking Free From a Culture of More,” focusing on stewardship in November 2017.
+In “Discovering Gravity,” the kickoff message in the series, Pastor Kate examines why our “stuff” has such a strong hold on us.

 In this sermon, titled “I Choose to Give,” Pastor Kate considers what it means for Christians to be called to service.